Perspective | For two weeks, they’re curling at the Olympics. Then it’s back to the covid front lines.

 “I think he liked that,” she said, smiling.
 “We’ll celebrate more when I get back.”

-She looks forward to returning to work, too.
+She looks forward to returning to work soon.
 Maybe the job will be easier.
 The coronavirus cases and hospitalizations are dropping again in Wisconsin.
 The omicron variant spike seems to be waning.
 The pandemic isn’t over, but there may be a brief window for health-care workers to rest.

 Roth and Wright are informed athletes who advocate for more people to take the available coronavirus vaccines.
 You won’t hear them preach about body autonomy.
 They emphasize the miracle that modern science has provided quickly: a fighting chance against an indefatigable virus.
 Don’t hail them as heroes for working on the front line and then make it harder for them to protect you.